-Create a calendar that has all of your significant events and due dates.
+Create a calendar that has all your significant events and due dates.
 This provides an overview of the semester.
-Write down papers, exams, presentations, meetings, job and internship, etc. Filling in this information will give you a sense of when needs to take priority and may prevent you from procrastinating.
+Write down papers, exams, presentations, meetings, job and internship, etc. Filling in this information will give you a sense of when these need to take priority and may prevent you from procrastinating.

 Tips and Tools

 It is a sign of strength to be able to say, “I am not sure how to balance this on my own.”
 Asking for help is never a sign of weakness.

 - Have realistic expectations for the kind of help you are seeking

 - Express your needs simply and clearly

 - Let others know you are there to help them as well

 - Praise people for their assistance and pat yourself on the back for asking for help

 When you are overcommitted and under too much stress, you are more likely to feel run down and possibly get sick.
 By saying no, you are honoring your existing obligations and ensuring that you will be able to devote quality time to them.
 Saying no is not selfish and saying yes all the time is not healthy.

 - How to Say No